kylielanglois/16S_genera_potential_function_inventory/README.md

 Abundant genera were assigned a potential function by conducting a literature review and assuming all members of a genus were potentially capable of the metabolism of the type species (unless otherwise noted specifically).
 Some cases, potential function could be assigned at family level or higher.

+FAPROTAX v.1.1 was accessed from http://www.zoology.ubc.ca/louca/FAPROTAX/lib/php/index.php

 Nitrogen, carbon, iron, and sulfur cyling are the focus of this inventory.

 # Please reference this repository if using the 16S function inventory

-* 16S_genera_function_inventory_word.txt is a Mac word document with EndNote bibliography word document last updated: January 8, 2019, 759 genera, 212 EndNote citations
+* 16S_genera_function_inventory_word.txt is a Mac word document with EndNote bibliography word document last updated: February 18, 2019, 759 genera, 212 EndNote citations
 * ### This document is most up-to-date document
 * 16S_genera_function_inventory.txt is a tab-delimited file of the inventory
-* 010819 is the most current file
+* 033119 is the most current file
-## To download: click "Raw" and you will download a text file that can be opened in Excel in the proper format
+## To download: click "Raw" and you will download a comma separated file that can be opened in Excel in the proper format

+*033119 includes genera in the FAPROTAX inventory* *FAPROTAX references at FAPROTAX website*

- *081018, 010819 update includes genera not in the 072518 update*
+ *081018, 010819, 033119 update includes genera not in the 072518 update*
  *includes information on the presence of functional genes found in genera from 3 studies (see below)*
  *focus is C, N, S, Fe, and H2 cycling*